zanemyers/Flybox/README.md

 - Prints a list of list items without a website to the console
 - Prints a list of the errors that occurred in the process to the console

-### How to run locally in the console
+### Run with Docker

-- `just gss`
+- In the terminal run `just gss`

+### Run Locally

+- In the terminal run `just gss -l`
-- If you are in the GoogleMapsShopScraper directory you may also run `node main`
+- If you are in the GoogleMapsShopScraper directory you may also run `node main` in the terminal

 ### Packages